 SGMC began its open heart surgery program in 2001.
 Over the years, cardiology services have developed into a program of statewide distinction with patients coming here from across the state.
 In July 2014, SGMC opened the SGMC Cardiovascular Institute (CVI) to integrate a full-time clinical practice with cardiothoracic and vascular/endovascular surgeries.
 This comprehensive program offers specialized procedures such as CABG, heart valve replacements, and carotid stents so patients don’t have to travel away from Valdosta for care.
 Plans recently culminated to open a hybrid operating room with advanced imaging to further enhance cardiac and vascular procedures at SGMC.

-In addition to its 285-bed main campus in Valdosta, SGMC operates four off-site campuses—the SGMC Outpatient Plaza/Smith Northview Campus in North Valdosta, the 63-bed SGMC Berrien Campus in Nashville, and the 25-bed SGMC Lanier Campus, and 62-bed SGMC Lakeland Villa in Lakeland.
+In addition to its 285-bed main campus in Valdosta, SGMC Health operates four off-site campuses— SGMC Health Smith Northview in North Valdosta, the 63-bed SGMC Health Berrien in Nashville, and the 25-bed SGMC Health Lanier, and 62-bed SGMC Health Lakeland Villa in Lakeland.

-With over 2,500 employees and 300 affiliated members of the Medical Staff, SGMC, its campuses, and affiliates are privileged to serve this region.
-SGMC’s reputation for providing quality medical care and advanced medical technologies has been proven over time.
+With over 2,500 employees and 300 affiliated members of the Medical Staff, SGMC Health, its campuses, and affiliates are privileged to serve this region.
+SGMC Health’s reputation for providing quality medical care and advanced medical technologies has been proven over time.
 We are proud of our service values and look forward to serving you and your family.